DaveSkender/Stock.Indicators/docs/contributing.md

 - Personal customizations and preferences
 - Modified or augmented outputs that are not instrinsic

-If you have general interest in contributing, but are not sure where to start, please [contact us](#contact-info) and we can help to find work in an area of your intests.
+If you have general interest in contributing, but are not sure where to start, please [contact us](#contact-info) and we can help to find work in an area of interest.

 ## Reporting bugs and feature requests